 } and $p=1-\alpha$ (we use $p=0.95$).
-Lower ACE indicates better calibration, $p > 0$ indicates the prediction is under-confident, and $p < 0$ indicates it is over-confident.
+Lower ACE indicates better calibration, with positive $p$ reflecting under-confidence and negative $p$ reflecting over-confidence.
 Note that one disadvantage of ACE is that it does not penalize excessively wide intervals (e.g., under-confident intervals that always cover $s_i$ incur a maximum $0.05$ penalty when $p=0.95$) as much as narrow ones.
-Hence, we treat ACE as a secondary, human-readable diagnostic and rely on CRPS for model selection.
+Hence, we treat ACE as a secondary, human-readable diagnostic and rely primarily on CRPS for PIE evaluation.